-The purposes of section 1531 are: "'(1) the protection of the privacy of the individual in his home [citations]; (2) the protection of innocent persons who may also be present on the premises where an arrest is made [citation]; (3) the prevention of situations which are conducive to violent confrontations between the occupant and individuals who enter his home without proper notice [citations]; and (4) the protection of police who might be injured by a startled and fearful householder."
+The purposes of section 1531 are: "'(1) the protection of the privacy of the individual in his home [citations]; (2) the protection of innocent persons who may also be present on the premises where an arrest is made [citation]; (3) the prevention of situations which are conducive to violent confrontations between the occupant and individuals who enter his home without proper notice [citations]; and (4) the protection of police who might be injured by a startled and fearful householder.""
 (People v.
-Peterson (1973) 9

-Cal.3d 717, 723, quoting Duke v.
+Peterson (1973) 9 Cal.3d 717, 723, quoting Duke v.
 Superior Court (1969) 1 Cal.3d 314, 321.)
 While "[t]he protection of the privacy of the individual in his home . . . is not impinged upon by a probation search at the probationer's place of residence since the probationer has waived his claim to privacy therein . . . the remaining policies and purposes underlying the statutory knock-notice provisions must be satisfied" in the context of a probation search.
 (People v.
 Constancio, supra, 42 Cal.App.3d at pp. 543-544.)

 The California Supreme Court has held that "[s]ubstantial compliance [with knock-notice requirements] . . . can occur only when . . . there has been some attempt to comply."
 (People v.
 Hall (1971) 3 Cal.3d 992, 998, fn.
 3.)
-Substantial compliance in this context means "actual compliance in respect to the substance essential to every reasonable objective of the statute, as distinguished from 'mere technical imperfections of form."
+Substantial compliance in this context means "actual compliance in respect to the substance essential to every reasonable objective of the statute, as distinguished from 'mere technical imperfections of form.'"
 (People v.
-Jacobs (1987) 43 Cal.3d 472, 483, quoting Camp v.
+Jacobs (1987) 43 Cal.3d 472, 483 (Jacobs), quoting Camp v.
 Board of Supervisors (1981) 123 Cal.App.3d 334, 348, first italics in original, second italics added.)

-In this case, there was no attempt on the part of the law enforcement officers to comply with knock-notice requirements, the elements of the requirements were not satisfied, and the purposes of the requirements were not met.
+In this case, there was admittedly no attempt on the part of the law enforcement officers to comply with knock-notice requirements, the elements of the requirements were not satisfied, and the purposes of the requirements were not met.
 Thus, it is clear there was not substantial compliance with knock-notice requirements.

 a.
-There Was No Attempt To Comply with Knock-Notice Requirements
+There Was No Attempt to Comply with Knock-Notice Requirements

-One purpose of the knock-notice requirement is to alert persons inside the place to be searched of the presence of the police and their intent.
-After giving such notice, the police are required to wait for a reasonable time to give the occupants a chance to respond to the request for admittance.
-(See, e.g., People v.
-Uhler (1989) 208 Cal.App.3d 766, 769.)
-Here, it is undisputed that the officers did not knock before entering Murphy's residence.
+One purpose of the knock-notice requirements is to alert persons inside the place to be searched of the presence of the police and their intent.
+Here, it is undisputed that the officers did not knock before they entered Murphy's residence.
 The trial court found that the officers' shouting at Thomaselli outside the residence served to notify the occupants of the presence of the officers and their intent to conduct a search of the residence.
-Even if this is true, there is no evidence that the officers intended to provide such notice.
+However, even if this is correct, there is no evidence that the officers intended to provide such notice.
+In fact, the evidence is to the contrary.
+Santana testified that he purposely did not knock before entering Murphy's residence because he feared that "anyone in the residence or in the bedroom would have heard us" yelling at Thomaselli, and that persons in the residence might arm themselves, destroy evidence or flee.

 Further, there is nothing to indicate that the officers believed they had been refused admission before they entered Murphy's residence.
 Rather, as Santana testified, the officers in this case intentionally entered without knocking and without being refused admittance because they believed there was a possibility the people in the house had inadvertently been given notice of the officers' presence, and that this excused the officers from complying with knock-notice requirements.
 Thus, the officers did not "attempt to comply" with knock-notice requirements.
 (People v.
 Hall, supra, 3 Cal.3d at p.
 998, fn.
 3.)